edkahara/iReporter/README.md

 * Users can view, create, edit and delete their reports.

 * Users can create two types of reports:
-  - red-flag report: This is a report in which a user reports an incidence of corruption.
+  - Red-Flag: This is a report in which a user reports an incidence of corruption.
 For instance, a user can report a bribery incident.

-  - intervention report: This is a report in which a user reports an incident that requires government intervention.
+  - Intervention: This is a report in which a user reports an incident that requires government intervention.
 For instance, a user can report a flooding incident.

-* In a report, a user can post and edit both the location of the incident and a comment on the incident.
+* A user can edit both the location and the comment of a report they created.

 * All stories are reviewed by administrators, who can either place them under investigation, resolve them or reject them.